|Jim Henson, 1961.|

-I will tell you flat out that this is not the most entertaining animation you are likely to see.
+I will tell you that this is not the most entertaining animation you are likely to see.
 However, it has some things going for it.

 Second, it is kind of cool in its own right.
 Henson was doing something very original.
 This was sort of like a computer program that shows the tonal frequencies or whatnot - done by hand.
 Also, the drumming is great.